 The Washington Center for the Book is excited to announce a new program — the Washington Author Tour — to bring authors to smaller and rural libraries across the state.
 The author visits will be scheduled beginning in April at no cost to libraries.

-We know it can be a challenge for smaller libraries to budget for and bring authors to their communities, which is why we’re sponsoring select award-winning Washington authors to visit libraries in 2019.
+We know it can be a challenge for smaller libraries to budget for and bring authors to their communities, which is why we’re sponsoring select award-winning Washington authors to visit libraries.
 We have a slate of fiction and nonfiction authors, as well as authors of children’s and teen books .
 All have been winners or finalists for the Washington State Book Award.

 We will compensate authors for their time and travel and provide libraries with a promotional toolkit with sample news releases, flyers, and social media posts.
 This program is completely free for libraries.
 The participating authors have all expressed interest in visiting all regions of our state, including the more remote areas.
 However, we want to make sure that we make the trip worth their while.
 While we would like to accommodate everyone who is interested, we have a limited budget and will select libraries to host authors based on an application process.

 If more than one library in your system is applying, please complete a separate application for each library.
 There is a place on the form to list those additional libraries name.
 We’d like to hear from each library separately to get an idea of your plans for community partners, venues, and such.